The Children's Fund for Glycogen Storage Disease (GSD) Research

 The Nonprofit Organization

-The Children's Fund for Glycogen Storage Disease (GSD) Research is a public, not-for-profit 501(c)(3) foundation that aims to make a difference in the lives of children and their families affected by GSD1.
-The foundation is run by parents, families and friends.
+The Children's Fund for Glycogen Storage Disease Research is a public, not-for-profit 501(c)(3) foundation that aims to make a difference in the lives of children and their families affected by Glycogen Storage Disease Type 1 (GSD1).
+The foundation is run by parents, families, and friends.

-“We were really pleased with the results,” said Lisa, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world at the time we would’ve been appreciative of even $50,000 so to raise $250,000 was a huge win for us.”
+“We were really pleased with the results,” said Lisa, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world, we would have been appreciative of $50,000.
+To raise $250,000 was extraordinary for us.”

 Lisa Hodes, Vice President and Fundraising Chair at The Children’s Fund for Glycogen Storage Disease Research

-The Children’s Fund for Glycogen Storage Disease Research “Give from the Heart” Campaign exceeded their fundraising goals by 66% and raised approximately $250,000 for their research fund.
-“We were extremely pleased with the results,” said Hodes, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world at the time we would’ve been appreciative of even $50,000, so to raise $250,000 was an extraordinary, huge win for us.”
+The Children’s Fund for Glycogen Storage Disease Research “Gift from the Heart” Campaign exceeded their fundraising goals by 66% and raised approximately $250,000 for their research fund.
+“We were extremely pleased with the results,” said Hodes, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world, we would have been appreciative of $50,000.
+To raise $250,000 was extraordinary for us.”